 Losing Grace is a gripping short film thriller that keeps audiences guessing and leaves them with their hearts in their throats.
 Grace is forced to flee with her mother Louise, from her abusive father, John, only to be tracked down with dire consequences.

-Louise claims she has suffered years of psychological abuse at the hands of John.
+Louise has suffered years of psychological abuse at the hands of John.
 But getting help has proven difficult.
 Feeling her own sanity fraying, and failing to convince anyone that her charming and respectable husband is the culprit, she is left with no alternative but to run where he can’t find her or their daughter Grace.
 Desperate to protect Grace she forces her to abandon her life and go on the run.
 With no access to money and support, Louise is desperate.
 But Grace is saddled with a fragile mother for whom she feels responsible, even when she can’t see the reasons for her decisions.
 Grace longs to be normal and hang out with friends, but her mother’s unstable state takes its toll.

 This is a short film, 12 minutes, and like all great short films, subtlety is key.
 Louise's emotions are heightened and what is true and what is not, teeters on the edge.
 We want to bring this world of fear to the audiences, to put them inside the grey area of reality - how things may appear and how things may feel when one is inside them.
 How do we know when someone is ever telling us the truth?

 Losing Grace is an important story to tell that is woefully current.
 With the last 12 years of austerity, cuts to vital services have left many victims of domestic violence vulnerable and in danger.
 Refuges have had there funding slashed, with dire consequences.
 We want to make a film that has wide reach and can help in some way to raise awareness – if only to step inside the emotional world of the abused.
 With the film travelling to festivals, the discussion around these issues will be brought to the fore.
 We are also working with the charity Mental Abuse Matters to make this happen.